curtshneider/curtshneider.github.io/interview-questions.md

 I like these questions as they touch on important aspects of the individual's fit for a position and organization.

 #### Learning and Development
 * What have you recently learned?
 (1)
 * How do you learn best?
 (1)
 * When do you ask for help?
 (1)
 * How do you stay current on the latest trends?
 (1)
+* What are you currently working on getting better at? ()

 #### Teamwork
 * Tell me about a time you've worked with other teammates to achieve something you are proud of?
 (1)